Tharunakula/Home-Assignment-2/README.md

 5. Num Classes:

   * The default number of classes is set to 10.
 If you are working on a classification task with a different number of classes, you can modify this parameter.

+**Task 2: Implement a Residual Block and ResNet**

+1. residual_block() Function:

+     * Implements the residual block as described in the problem description.
+     * Applies two Conv2D layers with ReLU activation.
+     * Uses layers.Add() to add the input tensor to the output of the second Conv2D layer (the skip connection).
+     * Applies a ReLU activation after the skip connection.

+2. create_resnet_like_model() Function:
+    * Creates the ResNet-like model.
+    * Uses an initial Conv2D layer.
+    * Applies two residual_block() calls.
+    * Adds a maxpooling layer after the first convolutional layer, as is common in ResNet architectures.
+    * Adds Flatten, Dense (128 neurons), and the output layer.
+    * Uses the functional API (models.Model(inputs=inputs, outputs=outputs)) to create the model, which is more flexible than the Sequential API for complex architectures like ResNet.

+3. Model Summary:

+   * resnet_model.summary() prints the model summary.

+4. Input shape and number of classes:

+* The default input shape is (224, 224, 3) and the default number of classes is 10.
+These can be adjusted when calling create_resnet_like_model() to match your specific dataset.

+5. Padding:

+    *Padding is set to 'same' for the initial convolutional layer and the residual block convolutional layers.
+This ensures that the spatial dimensions of the feature maps are preserved, making it easier to add the skip connection.